 Photographing a lightning is a dangerous hobby.
-What most people do not understand, is that lightnings are unpredictable and they could strike down any time, anywhere.
-At the same time, taking a picture of a lightning storm can be very rewarding, especially if the lightning pattern is unique or the picture is taken at an extraordinary location.
+What most people do not understand, is that a lightning storm is unpredictable and could strike down any time, anywhere.
+At the same time, taking a picture of a lightning can be very rewarding, especially if the pattern is unique or the picture is taken at an extraordinary location.

 1) Safety first!